How To Protect Yourself As An Empath

 4 Ways Empaths Can Protect Themselves

 Some people have different approaches to handling life challenges that come their way.
-So when they talk to you about what’s they’re going through, they might need your presence, not your advice.
+So when people talk to you about what’s they’re going through, they might need your presence, not your advice.

-If your friends or family members refuse to apply your solutions or figuring out their motives, stop giving them solutions they won’t use.
+If your friends or family members refuse to apply your solutions or self-reflect, stop giving them solutions they won’t use.

 Offer them empathy instead.